lchdl/DeepWMH/README.md

     experiments/010_OASIS3/run_Siemens_TrioTim.py
     ```

-    you can also run these two examples:
+    you can also run these two examples if you organized the dataset structure correctly:

     ```bash
     cd .../experiments/010_OASIS3/